 Education, Work and Research Experience

-Already in 2008, a student research project on the »Investigation and Optimization of a Plasma-Enhanced Ruthenium ALD Process« at the Technische Universität Dresden (TUD) in Dresden, Germany, in the group of Prof. Dr. rer. nat.
-Johann W. Bartha sparked Marcel’s interest in atomic layer deposition (ALD) and ellipsometry.
-In 2010, he attended the European Union (EU)-funded »Multifunctional Nanomaterials Characterisation Exploiting Ellipsometry and Polarimetry (NANOCHARM) Winter School on Ellipsometry« in Bad Hofgastein, Austria.
+Already in 2008, a student research project about the »Investigation and Optimization of a Plasma-Enhanced Ruthenium ALD Process« in the group of Prof. Dr. rer. nat.
+Johann W. Bartha at the Technische Universität Dresden (TUD) in Dresden, Germany, sparked Marcel’s interest in atomic layer deposition (ALD) and ellipsometry.
+In 2010, he participated in the »Multifunctional Nanomaterials Characterisation Exploiting Ellipsometry and Polarimetry (NANOCHARM) Winter School on Ellipsometry« in Bad Hofgastein, Austria.
 In 2011, he graduated from TUD with a Diplom-Ingenieur (Dipl.-Ing., equivalent to a Master of Science, M.Sc.) degree in electrical engineering.
 His course of studies specialized in microelectronics and included the subjects: electromagnetic theory, solid-state electronics, digital & analog circuit design, materials science, vacuum technology, semiconductor technology & metrology, among others.
-His master’s thesis about the »Development and Characterization for a Thermal-Activated Atomic Layer Deposition Process of Ruthenium via In-Situ Measurement Techniques« was assigned the GLOBALFOUNDRIES award 2011 for the year’s best diploma thesis in the microelectronics degree program.
+His master’s thesis about the »Development and Characterization for a Thermal-Activated Atomic Layer Deposition Process of Ruthenium via In-Situ Measurement Techniques« received the GlobalFoundries Award 2011 for the best diploma thesis in his year’s microelectronics degree program.

-From 2014 to 2018, Marcel researched as a full-time Scientist at TUD on the German Research Foundation (DFG) project »Quantum-Mechanical Device Concepts Including Ultra-Thin Functional ALD Films for Employment in TeraHertz Applications (Qualify THz)« in close collaboration with Prof. Dr. Christian Wenger from the IHP GmbH – Leibniz Institute for Innovative Microelectronics, Frankfurt (Oder), Germany.
-Together, they developed processing strategies for the dielectric-graphene integration to fabricate and characterize a new generation of bipolar-type transistor architectures with monolayer graphene as the base terminal sandwiched between ultra-thin tunnel dielectrics.
-This included surface-science characterizations of several types of monolayer graphene, as well as ALD nucleation studies thereon.
-The project achievements were integrated into IHP’s pilot production.
+From 2014 to 2018, Marcel conducted research as a full-time Scientist at TUD on the project »Quantum-Mechanical Device Concepts Including Ultra-Thin Functional ALD Films for Employment in TeraHertz Applications (Qualify THz)«, funded by the German Research Foundation (DFG), and in close collaboration with Prof. Dr. Christian Wenger from the IHP GmbH – Leibniz Institute for Innovative Microelectronics, Frankfurt (Oder), Germany.
+Together, the IHP team and Marcel developed processing strategies for the integration of dielectrics on monolayer graphene to fabricate and characterize a new generation of bipolar-type transistor architectures with graphene as the base terminal sandwiched between ultra-thin tunnel dielectrics.
+His work on this project included surface-science characterizations of several types of monolayer graphene, as well as ALD nucleation studies thereon.
+His project achievements were integrated into IHP’s pilot production.

 Research Interests and Expertise